ContinuumDAO/c3caller/README.md

     }

     // This function can be executed by `transferCrossChain` that was called from another network.
-    // Note the `onlyCaller` modifier to ensure only the C3Caller contract (and thus the MPC network) can call this. function receiveCrossChain(address _recipient, uint256 _amount) external onlyCaller {
+    // Note the `onlyC3Caller` modifier to ensure only the C3Caller contract (and thus the MPC network) can call this. function receiveCrossChain(address _recipient, uint256 _amount) external onlyC3Caller {
         tokenXYZ.transfer(_recipient, _amount);
     }
 }